phoenixding/tbsp/README.md

                         at each genomic position.
 These bigwig files are used to filter the SNPs, which are redundant to expression information.
+  -k KCLUSTER, --kcluster KCLUSTER
+                        Optional, number of clusters, Integer.
+If not specified, the program will choose the k with best silhouette score.
   -l [CELL_LABEL], --cell_label [CELL_LABEL]
                         Optional, labels for the cells.
 This is used only to annotate the cells with known information, not used for building the model.
-  -k KCLUSTER, --kcluster KCLUSTER
-                        Optional, number of clusters, Integer.
-If not specified, the program will choose the k with best silhouette score.
   -o OUTPUT, --output OUTPUT
                         Required,output directory
   --cutl CUTL           Optional, lower bound cutoff to remove potential false
                         positive SNPs, default=0.1
   --cuth CUTH           Optional, upper bound cutoff to remove baseline SNPs,
+                        which are common in most cells, default=0.8 --greedycut GREEDYCUT
+                        Optional, the stopping cutoff for the greedy search of candidate SNPs, default=0.05 (less than 0.05 score improvement).
+A smaller cutoff means less strict SNP candidate search
-                        which are common in most cells, default=0.8 --cutc CUTC           Optional, convergence cutoff, a smaller cutoff represents a stricter convergence
+  --cutc CUTC           Optional, convergence cutoff, a smaller cutoff
+                        represents a stricter convergence
                         criterion,default=0.001
+  --maxiter MAXITER     Optional, the maximal number of iterations allowed

 ```